 How to find the best tradesmen

-Most tradesmen are honest, competent, and hard working.
+Most tradespeople are honest, competent, and hard working.
 But if you have one who isn’t, it can mean living in a building site for what seems like an eternity, costs thousands of pounds, or a botched job that causes problems for years to come.
-When you are looking for a tradesman, how can you ensure he or she is trustworthy?
+When you are looking for a tradesperson, how can you ensure he or she is trustworthy?

 Use personal recommendations

 One of the best ways to ensure quality service is to choose somebody who has been recommended to you by a good friend or family member, especially if you have seen their handywork first hand.

 Never use somebody who approaches you out of the blue